Spanish conquest of Oran (1732): Background

-During the War of the Spanish Succession, the strategic African cities of Oran and Mers el-Kebir, which had been under Spanish control since the early 16th century, were taken by the Bey of Oran, Bouchlaghem Bey, taking advantage of the difficult time that Spain was going through.
+During the War of the Spanish Succession, the strategic North African cities of Oran and Mers el-Kebir, which had been under Spanish control since the early 16th century, were taken by the Bey of Oran, Bouchlaghem Bey, taking advantage of the difficult time that Spain was going through.
 With the war having ended, and with the resurgence of the new Spain as one of the major European powers, the King Philip V of Spain, organised an expedition to recoup the lost cities.
 The expedition was, in part, funded by the successful offensive on the Republic of Genoa, led by Admiral Blas de Lezo, in which Lezo demanded a payment of two million pesos, and to pay homage to the Spanish flag, or else he would bombard the city.
 The Genovese finally accepted all the terms of the Spanish Admiral.
 Of the two million pesos, a million and a half was to be destined for the new expedition.

 The rumour that Spain was preparing for another expedition, was cause for alarm for the Emperor Charles VI, thinking that Spain wanted to occupy the Italian territories held by the Austrians again.
 When all the preparations had been concluded, with the aim of calming the other European powers, Philip V published a decree which stated his intention of reconquering Oran.